neilgee/genesischild/readme.md

 ###CSS
 - Regular style.css with all Genesis Framework and placeholders to start new project
 - 2 x IE styles in CSS directory, one targets IE8 and lower, the other IE9 and lower
+- Media Queries set at 767px and 1200px

 ###WooCommerce
 - WooCommerce style sheet set to load before main style sheet